nilearn/nilearn/doc/manipulating_images/masker_objects.rst

 :class:`NiftiMasker` can apply Gaussian spatial smoothing to the neuroimaging data, useful to fight noise or for inter-individual differences in neuroanatomy.
-It is achieved by specifying the full-width half maximum (FWHM; in millimeter scale) with the `smoothing_fwhm` parameter.
-Anisotropic filtering is also possible by passing 3 scalars ``(x, y, z)``, the FWHM along the x, y, and z direction.
+It is achieved by specifying the :term:`full-width half maximum<FWHM>` (:term:`FWHM`; in millimeter scale) with the `smoothing_fwhm` parameter.
+Anisotropic filtering is also possible by passing 3 scalars ``(x, y, z)``, the :term:`FWHM` along the x, y, and z direction.

-The underlying function handles properly non-cubic voxels by scaling the given widths appropriately.
+The underlying function handles properly non-cubic :term:`voxels<voxel>` by scaling the given widths appropriately.

 .. seealso::